0xadri/notes-js/__intrvw_qs_02_javascript.md

 -------------------------------------------------------

-# What are the different scope in JavaScript?
+# What Are The 5 Different Scopes In JavaScript?

-1. Global Scope → Accessible everywhere – variables declared outside any function/block.
+1. Global Scope → Variables accessible everywhere – variables declared outside any function/block.

-2. Function Scope → Created inside functions (var).
+2. Function Scope → Variables created inside functions (var).

-3. Block Scope (let and const) → Created by `{}` with `let` and `const`.
+3. Block Scope → Variables created by `{}` with `let` and `const`.

 4. `Lexical Scope` (Static Scope) → how closures work - Inner functions access variables of Outer Function.